Saranya-5/M2_Digital_Voltmeter/1_Requirements/README.md

 Where: Determine if battery is charged or drained

-When: It is used to measure voltage between two
+When: It is used to measure the electrical potential between two points.

 How: Measures the voltage from the range 0-5v